Standard Contractual Clauses

 If a particular processing activity involves a different legal role allocation that the parties expressly document in writing, the corresponding SCC module will apply to that activity instead.

-Onward transfers and subprocessors
+Annex III onward transfers and subprocessors

-Wodby may rely on subprocessors for service delivery, subject to appropriate transfer and data protection safeguards.
+Wodby may rely on subprocessors for service delivery, subject to appropriate transfer safeguards and the DPA objection process.

 Wodby may use subprocessors to support infrastructure, support, communications, diagnostics, and other service functions, consistent with the DPA and the information published on the Subprocessors page.